Text consolidated by Valsts valodas centrs (State

 shall, after 1 January 2007, continue to receive the direct tax

-reliefs for the investments which were made up to 31 December
+reliefs for the investments which were made until 31 December

 2006 in accordance with the norms of the Law which were in force